jasonxu90/jasonxu90.github.io/publications.md

  * Morsomme, R. and __Xu,J.__  Uniformly Ergodic Data-Augmented MCMC for Fitting the General Stochastic Epidemic Model to Incidence Data. (**ASA Statistics in Epidemiology Young Investigator Paper Award**)

- * Awasthi, A., Huang, J., Minin, V., Chow, D., and and __Xu, J.__ (2022+).
+ * Awasthi, A., Huang, J., Minin, V., Chow, D., and and __Xu, J.__.
 Fitting a Stochastic Model of Intensive Care Occupancy to Noisy Hospitalization Time Series

 * Bu, F., Aiello, A., Volfovsky, A.\* and __Xu,J.\*__ Likelihood-based Inference for partially observed stochastic epidemics with individual heterogeneity.